Feroza Adam: Death and remembrance

-Feroza Adam died from injuries sustained in an accident on 8 August 1994, when she drove her car the wrong way onto a freeway exit in Cape Town.
+Feroza Adam died on 8 August 1994 from injuries sustained in an accident on 6 August, when she drove her car the wrong way onto a freeway exit in Cape Town.
 She died a few days before her 33rd birthday.
 Her remains were buried in Johannesburg.

 The Institute for Gender Studies at UNISA sponsors an annual Feroza Adam Memorial Lecture, named in her memory.
 The iTouch Foundation is dedicated to working for Adam's interests in supporting young South Africans and alleviating poverty.